 - Are larger than 3 inches (about 8 centimeters) in diameter

 - Cover the hands, feet, face, groin, buttocks, or a major joint or encircles an arm or leg

 - Might cause shock, with symptoms such as cool, clammy skin, weak pulse and shallow breathing.

 If you're unsure you've been exposed to a toxic chemical, call a poison control center then call 911.
-In the United States, the Poison Help number is 800-222-1222.
+There are two ways to get help from Poison Control in the United States: online at www.poison.org or by calling 800-222-1222.
+Both options are free, confidential and available 24 hours a day.
 If you seek emergency medical help, take the container or the name of the chemical with you.

 First aid for chemical burns

 If you think you have a chemical burn, take these steps immediately:

 - Remove dry chemicals.
 Put on gloves and brush off any remaining material.

 - Remove contaminated clothing or jewelry and rinse chemicals off for at least 20 minutes, in a shower if it's available.
 Protect your eyes from chemical contamination.